docker/docs/engine/swarm/swarm-tutorial/index.md

 ### The IP address of the manager machine

 The IP address must be assigned to a network interface available to the host operating system.
-All nodes in the swarm must be able to access the manager at the IP address.
+All nodes in the swarm need to connect to the manager at the IP address.

 Because other nodes contact the manager node on its IP address, you should use a